rust-lang/book/nostarch/chapter20.md

 }
 ```

-Listing 20-11: Reading from or writing to a mutable static variable is unsafe
+Listing 20-11: Reading from or writing to a mutable static variable is unsafe.

 As with regular variables, we specify mutability using the `mut` keyword.
 Any
 code that reads or writes from `COUNTER` must be within an `unsafe` block.
 The
 code in Listing 20-11 compiles and prints `COUNTER: 3` as we would expect
 because it’s single threaded.
 Having multiple threads access `COUNTER` would
 likely result in data races, so it is undefined behavior.
 Therefore, we need to
-mark the entire function as `unsafe`, and document the safety limitation, so
+mark the entire function as `unsafe` and document the safety limitation, so
 anyone calling the function knows what they are and are not allowed to do
 safely.